naztronaut/RaspberryPi-control-led-strip/README.md

-# Raspberry Pi - Control Kitchen Cabinet lights
+# Raspberry Pi - Remote Control LED Strip

-Controlling kitchen cabinet lights from your browser with a Raspberry Pi Zero.
+The end goal for me is to control my kitchen cabinet lights from a browser with a Raspberry Pi Zero.
+The end product for you could be different but this will teach you how to control an LED strip using a RPi and a Relay Module.

 <center>
 <img src="./img/thumbnail.png" width="700px" alt="Kitchen Cabinet Raspberry Pi Lights">